JanWilczek/wolf-sound-blog/_posts/2021-04-01-identity-element-of-the-convolution.md

 $$x[n] \ast \delta[n-1] = \sum_{k=-\infty}^{\infty} x[k] \delta[n - 1 - k] = x[n-1], \quad n \in \mathbb{Z}. \quad ({% increment page.equationId  %})$$

-Looking at the discrete-time instant $n$, applying a convolution with argument-shifted impulse, $\delta[n-1]$, yielded $x[n-1]$, i. e., a samples that was already "known" to us (we are at time $n$ so we already observed $x[n-1]$ at time $n-1$).
+Looking at the discrete time instant $n$, the convolution with an argument-shifted impulse, $\delta[n-1]$, yielded $x[n-1]$, i. e., a sample that was already "known" to us (we are at time $n$ so we already observed $x[n-1]$ at time $n-1$).
 That is the concept of a unit **delay**.

-By adjusting the shift $n_0$ of the argument of $\delta[n-n_0]$ and convolving the result with a signal we can obtain an arbitrarily delayed signal.
-If $n_0 < 0$, we can even obtain "samples from the future", i. e., $x[n] \ast \delta[n+1] = x[n+1]$. $n_0$ is called **delay length** or simply delay.
+By adjusting the argument shift $n_0$ of $\delta[n-n_0]$ and convolving the result with a signal we can obtain an arbitrarily delayed signal.
+If $n_0 < 0$, we can even obtain "samples from the future", i. e., $x[n] \ast \delta[n+1] = x[n+1]$. $n_0$ is called the **delay length** or simply the delay.

 The concept of the delay and its application in digital signal processing and audio programming is very profound.
 Delay is an inherent property of any filter, or more generally, any LTI system.
-You may have stumbled upon the "Delay effect" as an audio plug-in to a digital audio workstation (DAW); the underlying principle is just that.
-Examples of other applications of the delay just in the domain of audio effects include artificial reverberation, comb filter, flanger, chorus, Karplus-Strong synthesis, and many more.
+You may have stumbled upon the "Delay effect" as an audio plug-in to a digital audio workstation (DAW); the underlying principle relies on delaying the input signal and possibly adding it to the original.
+Delaying one channel with respect to the other helps to set up panning based on interaural time difference (ITD).
+Examples of other applications of the delay, just in the domain of audio effects, include artificial reverberation, comb filter, flanger, chorus, and Karplus-Strong synthesis.

+## Graphical representation

-In DSP diagrams, the delay by $n_0$ samples is often marked with a $z^{-n_0}$ box (Figure 2).
+In DSP diagrams, the delay by $n_0$ samples is marked with a $z^{-n_0}$ box (Figure 2).

 ![]({{ page.images | absolute_url | append: "/delay.png" }}){: width="350" }
 _Figure 2.
 Representation of a delay by $n_0$ samples as a functional block in a DSP diagram._